ELI Board Game Group

 Every quarter, the ELI hosts free, drop-in extracurricular activities

 Board Game Group

 Hosted by Shane, one of our ELI Pedagogy Specialists, Board Game Group gives you the opportunity to build confidence in using your English spontaneous speaking skills and critical thinking skills.
 Each week, we will talk about a new board game topic, learn new board game vocabulary, and play a different game that highlights a particular skill set used in speaking English, such as:

 Negotiation Leadership Deduction Logic Improv Team building Bluffing

 Every Friday, Board Game Group is an opportunity for you to make new friends, have fun, and most importantly, gain confidence when speaking in English.

-December 11, 2020 Update: Due to COVID-19, all Winter BGG sessions will happen online.
+March, 2021 Update: Due to COVID-19, all Spring BGG sessions will happen online.
 You will need to RSVP in order to join.

 For more information or to RSVP, please email Shane at sdunkle [at] uchicago [dot] edu